Youth Baseball Coach Certification - Coaching Reform for Child Safety

 Future Challenges and International Trends

 Key challenges ahead include making certification mandatory and establishing renewal systems.
-Currently, certification remains voluntary, and uncertified individuals can still coach.
+As of 2025, certification remains voluntary, and uncertified individuals can still coach.
 South Korea mandated youth baseball coaching credentials in 2018, and Taiwan introduced a similar system in 2021.
 Japan's rubber baseball federation has announced plans to gradually require coaching credentials for participation in its sponsored tournaments starting in the 2025 fiscal year.
 Regarding renewal, JSPO mandates refresher courses every four years, but the rubber baseball federation's credential lacks a renewal requirement.
 Japan's Sports Agency has been promoting the transition of school club activities to community-based organizations since 2024, and policies encouraging community club coaches to obtain credentials are under consideration.
 Further strengthening of certification systems is essential to protect children's safety and the future of baseball.